SwarmDebugging/swarmdebugging.github.io/experiments/watchpoints/bugs/html-exporter-bug.md

+--
-# The HTML exporter bug
+title: The HTML exporter bug
+permalink: /bugs/html-exporter-bug
+--

 In this task, we provide you with a program exporting input data to HTML and a unit test to test it.
 The unit test encounters a failure and cannot run completely.